 Veggie Fried Rice

-Dinner doesn’t have to be difficult, sometimes the best ones are simplest.
+Dinner doesn’t have to be difficult, sometimes the best ones are simplest, like Veggie Fried Rice.

 Several nights ago, I went all out with this elaborate dinner.
 It was this lentil & butternut squash dal with homemade chia seed (gluten-free, flour free) bread.
 It may not sound crazy fancy, but it was time consuming, used a ton of ingredients & made a complete mess in the kitchen.
 Needless to say, NO ONE liked it!
 In fact, my husband, called my oldest son at work and asked him to pick up tacos on the way home.
 I opted to eat pity instead of tacos.